Ranjan Ghosh: 2009–2014

-2015 – 2019
+2015–2019

 In 2016, Ghosh began the shoot of his second feature-length film Rongberonger Korhi.
 The first draft of the screenplay was written in 2015 and underwent rewrites till it went into production in September 2016.
-Initially, these were written as short film projects for the Satyajit Ray Film and Television Institute (SRFTI).
-Ghosh roped in his mentor Aparna Sen as the Creative Consultant on the film that was an anthology of four shorts.reenplay that she was really impressed with.

-In 2017, Rongberonger Korhi was selected as a Market Recommended Film at the Dubai Film Market of the 14th edition of the Dubai International Film Festival, that being the only Bengali Film of 2017 to make the cut.
-The festival was held from 6–13 December 2017, at Dubai, UAE.
+Initially, these were written as short film projects for the Satyajit Ray Film and Television Institute.
+Ghosh roped in Aparna Sen as the Creative Consultant on the film that was an anthology of four shorts.
+In 2017, Rongberonger Korhi was the only Bengali film that year, to be selected as a Market Recommended Film at the Dubai Film Market, in the 14th edition of the Dubai International Film Festival.

-In 2018, the film was further screened at the 13th Habitat Film Festival organized by the India Habitat Centre held from 19 to 27 May 2018, in New Delhi, India.
-It won the Best Film (Critics), Best Director (Critics), Best Actor Female (Critics), Best Supporting Actor Male (Popular) and Jury Special Mention at the Telangana Bengali Film Festival held in Hyderabad.
-It screened in the Indian Vista section of the 17th Third Eye Asian Film Festival, Mumbai, 2018, and reportedly got an overwhelming response from a full house and a 3* critics' rating.
-Next, the film was screened at the 9th Asian Film Festival, Pune, held at the National Film Archive of India there from 24 to 30 December 2018.
+In 2018, the film was further screened at the 13th Habitat Film Festival organized by the India Habitat Centre in New Delhi.
+It won multiple awards including the Best Film (Critics), Best Director (Critics), Jury Special Mention and others at the Telangana Bengali Film Festival.
+It was screened at the Indian Vista section of the 17th Third Eye Asian Film Festival, Mumbai (2018).
+Next, the film was screened at the 9th Asian Film Festival in Pune.
+It was also selected in the "Chitrabharati Competition" section of the 11th Bengaluru International Film Festival (2019), organized by the Karnataka Chalanachitra Academy.